dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPDistributedCacheService/Readme.md

 servers provisioning a cache at the same time.
 Note, this approach only makes a server check the others for distributed cache, it does not provision the cache automatically on all servers.
 If a previous server in the sequence does

+The default value for the Ensure parameter is Present.
+When not specifying this parameter, the distributed cache is provisioned.